-- 2010 saw significant growth for the JCBA when four cemeteries – the Beth Abraham cemetery, the Shaare Zedek cemetery and the Marks cemetery all on Stewart Avenue in the Carrick section of Pittsburgh and the Machsikei HaDas cemetery on Geyer Road in Reserve Township were turned over to us.
+- 2010 saw significant growth for the JCBA when four cemeteries – the Beth Abraham cemetery, the Shaare Zedeck cemetery and the Marks cemetery all on Stewart Avenue in the Carrick section of Pittsburgh and the Machsikei HaDas cemetery on Geyer Road in Reserve Township were turned over to the JCBA.

 - In 2015 the Bnai Israel cemetery on Sunset Boulevard in Steubenville Ohio was turned over to the JCBA.

 - In 2020 the Anshe Lubovitz cemetery on Oakwood Street in Shaler Township was turned over to the JCBA.